monopole/snips/README.md

 ```
 to login once, then use `snips` multiple times.

-This program will not return activity conducted in private repos,
+This program cannot return activity conducted in private repos,
 unless the person being looked up matches the person who got the token.

 #### Fallback to classic flow